This group is extremely talented and gifted, Brilliant!

 Aurora Choralis is a Sydney-based chamber choir.
 It is comprised of members from diverse backgrounds and professions, all with with a shared passion for musical excellence.

-Aurora Choralis is a newly formed chamber choir in Sydney, Australia.
+Aurora Choralis is a semi-professional chamber choir in Sydney, Australia.
 The group’s sound is rich and crystalline.
 The tonal identity offers something substantive and beautiful, inspired by the great choral traditions of North America and Northern Europe.
 Modern choral art song has been the driving force in the group’s founding year, 2017.
 This, along with a delicious combination of early music and vocal jazz establishes the ensemble’s signature sound.

 Aurora Choralis celebrated winning its first competition in the Sydney Eisteddfod 2018!
 This was followed in August by a critically acclaimed performance at the Blackheath Choral Festival.
 Having performed in the Chinese New Year celebrations on the Harbour for the City of Sydney, Aurora Choralis was invited to feature in the city’s Christmas events at Pitt Street and Martin Place.